If you would like to live on half your income, you will need to make some adjustments to how you live, work and stay entertained.

-If you’re looking to live on half your income, you will need to make some adjustments to how you live, work, and stay entertained.
-I won't sugar coat it, living on half of your income will challenge everything about your life, but it will be so worth it in the end.
-Because living on half your income also means saving half your income!
+I won't sugarcoat it, living on half of your income will challenge everything about your life, but it will be so worth it.
+Because living on half your income means saving the other half.

 And you don't have to make all these drastic changes overnight.
 You can work up to them over time.
-With some testing and research on the fly, living on half of your income can be done!
+With some testing and research, you can transition to living on half of your income in a few months.

 Instead of tallying up your expenses and finding it doesn’t work, start with half your income and see what you can fit within it.
 This process will require a bit of work and strategic cutting.